SmithWillSuffice/ohanga-pai/content/blog/62_n-body_problems.md

 attitudes.
 No capacity to think dynamically.
 There is a big irony there, since aren't neoclassicals the big boosters of the dynamo of capitalism?'

-Listen you guys, a dynamo that can only swirl about and equilibrium is no creative thing.
-You shouldn''t want neoclassical economics even if it were true.
+Listen you guys, a dynamo that can only swirl about an equilibrium is no creative thing.
+You shouldn't want neoclassical economics even if it were true.